Petrobras pricing pressure spooks potential refinery buyers- sources

-SAO PAULO, May 24 (Reuters) - A surprise decision by Brazil’s state-controlled oil company Petroleo Brasileiro SA to cut diesel prices in response to truckers’ protests is worrying some potential buyers of Petrobras’ refineries, three people with knowledge of the matter said on Thursday.
+SAO PAULO (Reuters) - A surprise decision by Brazil’s state-controlled oil company Petroleo Brasileiro SA to cut diesel prices in response to truckers’ protests is worrying some potential buyers of Petrobras’ refineries, three people with knowledge of the matter said on Thursday.

 Petrobras’ planned sale of a 60 percent stake in four refineries, announced on April 19, is part of a wider effort to unload assets to reduce debt.
 The refineries will be sold in two regional blocks: one in the northeast and another in the southern region of the country, with two refineries each.